Boris00035/Cliquemark/README.md

 # Cliquemark
-Basic app to apply a watermark onto another.
+Basic app to apply a watermark onto an image.

 Select a folder with the images you would like to apply the watermark to, choose your watermark and the settings, and a watermarked copy will be saved in a new folder.